 A total of 68 of 75 registered riders completed the first edition of El Kilometro Cero.
-A non-competitive event that could be completed on a gravel or mountain bike, it was held from 29th September to 3rd October.
-Riders took on a 798 kilometre route that spanned from kilometre zero in Puerta del Sol at the centre of Madrid – a point that marks the starting point of 6 national highways – to the finish in St. James' Way, Finisterre, Galicia.
+A non-competitive event that could be completed on a gravel or mountain bike.
+Riders took on a 798 kilometre route that spanned from kilometre zero in Puerta del Sol at the centre of Madrid – a point that marks the starting point of six national highways – to the finish in St. James' Way, Finisterre, Galicia.

 This new event is an unassisted journey through Spain that has been created by the ex-pro cyclist Miguel Silvestre and the adventurer Juanjo Alonso (aka Kapitan Pedales).
 The organisation of El Kilometro Cero gives participants four route options, all starting at the famed point in Madrid, but finishing in different locations such as Finisterre, Roses, Tarifa and Hondarribia.
 Our story today centres around the route to Finisterre, which I managed to complete at the end of last year.